FedeDP/Clight/README.md

 * very lightweight
 * fully valgrind and cppcheck clean
 * external signals catching (sigint/sigterm)
-* systemd user unit and autostart desktop file shipped
+* systemd user unit shipped
 * a quick single capture mode (ie: do captures, change screen brightness and leave) is provided, together with a desktop file.
 * gamma support: it will compute sunset and sunrise and will automagically change screen temperature (just like redshift does) -> **X only**
 * dimmer support: it will dim your screen after specified timeout of user inactivity (ie: no mouse/keyboard) -> **X only**
 * geoclue2 support: when launched without [--lat|--lon] parameters, if geoclue2 is available, it will use it to get user location updates.
 Otherwise gamma support will be disabled.
 Location received will be then cached when clight exit.
-This way, if no internet connection is present (thus geoclue2 cannot give us any location) instead of hanging, clight will load latest available location from cache file.
+This way, if no internet connection is present (thus geoclue2 cannot give us any location), clight will load latest available location from cache file.
+If no cached location is present, gamma will be disabled.
-* different nightly and daily captures timeout (by default 45mins during the night and 10mins during the day; both configurable)
 * nice log file, placed in $HOME/.clight.log
 * --sunrise/--sunset times user-specified support: gamma nightly temp will be setted at sunset time, daily temp at sunrise time
 * more frequent captures inside "events": an event starts by default 30mins before sunrise/sunset and ends 30mins after.
 Configurable.
 * conf file placed in both /etc/default and $XDG_CONFIG_HOME (fallbacks to $HOME/.config/) support
+* Lots of configurations available
-* only 1 clight instance can be running for same user.
+* only 1 clight instance can be running for each user.
 You can still invoke a fast capture when an instance is already running, obviously
-* sweet inter-modules dependencies management system with "modules"(CAPTURE, GAMMA, LOCATION, etc etc) lazy loading: every module will only be started at the right time, eg: GAMMA module will only be started after a location has been retrieved.
+* sweet inter-modules dependencies management system with "modules"(BRIGHTNESS, GAMMA, LOCATION, etc etc) lazy loading: every module will only be started at the right time, eg: GAMMA module will only be started after a location has been retrieved.
+Moreover, modules gets gracefully auto-disabled where unsupported (eg: GAMMA on non-X environments)
 * UPower support, to set longer timeouts between captures while on battery, in order to save some energy.
-Moreover, you can set a percentage of maximum settable brightness while on battery.
 * You can specify curve points to be used to match ambient brightness to screen backlight from config file.
 For more info, see [Polynomial fit](https://github.com/FedeDP/Clight#polynomial-fit) section below.
 * DPMS support: it will set desired dpms timeouts for AC/batt states.
 * Dpms and dimmer can be disabled while on AC, just set dimmer timeout/any dpms timeout for given AC state <= 0.
 * Clight supports org.freedesktop.PowerManagement.Inhibit interface.
 Thus, when for example watching a youtube video from chromium, dimmer module won't dim your screen.
-* Gracefully auto-disabling unsupported module (eg: GAMMA on non-X environments)
 * Supports both internal laptop monitor and external monitors (thus desktop PCs too), thanks to [ddcutil](https://github.com/rockowitz/ddcutil).
 * Autodisable brightness module on PCs without webcam
 * Check clightd version on clight startup